seandstewart/bardly/pending/romances/pericles/11-player.md

 And make my senses credit thy relation
 To points that seem impossible; for thou look'st
 Like one I loved indeed.
 What were thy friends?
-Didst thou not say, when I did push thee back-
+Didst thou not say, when I did push thee back--
-Which was when I perceived thee-that thou camest
+Which was when I perceived thee--that thou camest
 From good descending? /

 **MARINA**